-The "Oklahoma Human Trafficking Justice for Victims and Advocacy Act of 2025" aims to enhance the legal framework surrounding human trafficking in Oklahoma.
-The bill amends existing laws to increase penalties for human trafficking offenses, particularly when the victim is a minor, raising the minimum prison sentence from fifteen to twenty-five years.
-It also mandates that convicted individuals pay restitution for psychological evaluations and counseling services for victims.
+House Bill No. 1886, titled the "Oklahoma Human Trafficking Justice for Victims and Advocacy Act of 2025," aims to enhance the legal framework surrounding human trafficking in Oklahoma.
+The bill proposes increased penalties for human trafficking offenses, including a minimum five-year prison sentence for offenders, with harsher penalties for those trafficking minors.
+It also mandates restitution for victims, covering psychological evaluations and counseling services.
 Additionally, the bill establishes a statewide Human Trafficking Awareness and Education Program, which will be coordinated by the Director of the Oklahoma State Bureau of Narcotics and Dangerous Drugs Control, to promote awareness and prevention strategies across law enforcement and educational institutions.

 Furthermore, the bill expands the rights of human trafficking victims, ensuring they receive appropriate shelter, medical care, and legal assistance without facing penalties for their victimization.
-It introduces provisions for waiving resident and nonresident tuition for victims under eighteen at technology centers and institutions of higher education for a period of five years.
-The act also emphasizes the importance of treating victims with dignity and respect, ensuring their safety and privacy, and providing them with information about their rights and available resources.
-The act is set to take effect on November 1, 2025.
+It introduces provisions for waiving tuition fees for victims under 18 at technology centers and higher education institutions for up to five years.
+The act also emphasizes the importance of treating victims with dignity and respect, while providing them with information about their rights and available resources.
+The bill is set to take effect on November 1, 2025.

 Statutes affected: